tensorflow/minigo/RESULTS.md

 1. 352 change filter to 0.03 and move shuffle buffer back to 200k

-1. during 354 (for 355) change steps per generation to 1M from 2M, shuffle
+1. during 354 (for 355) change steps per model to 1M from 2M, shuffle
 buffer down to 100k

 1. 23.2M steps -- change l2_strength to 0.0002 (from 0.0001)